IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

 $ oc new-app nginx
 ```

-You not only limited to the DockerHub registry but as with Docker, you are able to specify images that are stored in private registries too:
+You are not limited to the DockerHub registry, however - as with Docker, you are able to specify images that are stored in private registries too:
 ```
 $ oc new-app myregistry:8000/example/image
 ```